 EIT Migrant Initiative

-The EIT is introducing a pilot project on entrepreneurial education activities for migrants and refugees.
+The EIT introduced a pilot project on entrepreneurial education activities for migrants and third-country nationalities.

-Currently, one of the main societal challenges in Europe is the integration of migrants.
+One of the main societal challenges in Europe is the integration of migrants.
 The EIT has significant potential to support the EU in addressing this societal challenge through developing entrepreneurial education programmes and multiplying positive results from successful ongoing initiatives.
-More than one million third-country nationals have arrived in the European Union in the last two years.
-Urgent support is needed to help these people gain access to education and employment.
-The EIT, as Europe’s most important initiative in innovation and the largest innovation community in Europe, has significant potential to assist the EU with social integration and the inclusion of these vulnerable groups.
+More than one million third-country nationals have arrived in the European Union in the last two years, and urgent support is needed to help these people gain access to education and employment.

-The long-term objective is to use the EIT’s unique position to assist integration efforts via entrepreneurial education, thereby contributing to smart, sustainable and inclusive growth, to job creation and to enhancing the competitiveness of the EU.
+The EIT intended to use its unique position to assist integration efforts via entrepreneurial education, thereby contributing to smart, sustainable and inclusive growth, to job creation and to enhancing the competitiveness of the EU.
 Providing migrants with entrepreneurial skills would create an added value for the whole EU society, as migrants will have the tools to bring their innovative ideas to the countries they live in, contributing to their own economic and societal integration.

-In 2017, the EIT is launching a pilot project to foster the integration of migrants and refugees through entrepreneurial education programmes.
+In 2018, the EIT launched a pilot project to foster the integration of migrants and refugees through entrepreneurial education programmes.